IlyaSolomatin/MetaInit/README.md

 Now we have to run some ML algorithm at all these datasets on some grid of hyperparameters.
 Accuracies of an ML algorithm are calculated with 10-fold CV and written in corresponding .txt files.

-We can make these runs with **SVMOnGrid.py** or **CatboostOnGrid.py**.
-You can see the results of these runs in corresponding folders.
+We can make these runs with **SVMlinearRBF.py**, **SVMgammaC.py** or **CatboostOnGrid.py**.
+You already can see the results of these runs in corresponding folders.
+The first experiment runs SVM with one hyperparameter of two values: use LinearSVM with default settings *or* SVM with RBF kernel and default settings.
+The second one runs SVM with RBF kernel with two hyperparameters C and gamma of 399 values overall.
+The third one adjusts the maximal depth of the tree for Catboost choosing from 11 values.

 **Note**: Not all datasets were successfully utilized by these runs by different reasons.
 That's why after all we will work only with files which: have successfully extracted metafeatures *and* were successfully evaluated by an ML algorith on the whole grid of hyperparameters.
 Intersection of these two sets gives us 444 datasets.